Ocean Data Platform (ODP) R SDK

 The Ocean Data Platform exposes curated ocean datasets through a tabular API.

-This R SDK focuses on the same read-only workflows: authenticate, stream Arrow
+This R SDK lets you authenticate, stream Arrow batches, transform results into

 Installation